yoember/yoember.github.io/index.md

 });
 ```

-More things happening in this file.
+A lot of things happening here.

-First of all, in the `model` function, we have a `params` parameter.
-This params will get from the url that `id`.
-Simply, we can use it with `params.library_id`.
-The `this.store.findRecord('library', params.library_id);` line download only one record from the server with the given `id`.
+First of all, in the `model` function, we have a `params` parameter. `params` will contain that `id` from the url.
+We can access it with `params.library_id`.
+The `this.store.findRecord('library', params.library_id);` line downloads the single record from the server with the given `id`.
 The `id` comes from the url.

 We added two actions as well.
-The first will save the changes and after redirect to the main `libraries` page.
+The first will save the changes and then redirect the user to the main `libraries` page.

-The second event-action will be called, when we are trying to leave this page, because we redirected from the previous action or the user clicked in a link on the website.
-In the first case, the changes already saved, but in the second case, it could happen, when the user modified something in the form but haven't saved.
-It is a typical "dirty checking".
-We can read the `model` from the controller, we use Ember Model's `hasDirtyAttributes` computed property to check something changed in the model.
-So we popup an ugly confirmation window.
-If the user would like to leave the page, we just rollback changes with `model.rollbackAttributes()`.
-If the user would like to stay in the page we abort the transition with `transition.abort()`.
-You can see, that we use `transition` variable which is initiated as a param in `willTransition` function.
+The second event-action will be called when we are trying to leave the page, because we were redirected in the `saveLibrary` action or the user clicked on a link on the website.
+In the first case, the changes are already saved, but in the second case, the user may have modified something in the form but not saved it.
+This is known as "dirty checking".
+We can read the `model` from the controller, and use Ember Model's `hasDirtyAttributes` computed property to check whether something was changed in the model.
+If so, we popup an ugly confirmation window.
+If the user would like to leave the page, we just rollback the changes with `model.rollbackAttributes()`.
+If the user would like to stay on the page, we abort the transition with `transition.abort()`.
+You can see that we use the `transition` variable, which is initiated as a param in the `willTransition` function.
 Ember.js automatically provides this for us.

 Our template is still missing.
-Let's use our `new.hbs` and duplicate the code in `edit.hbs` with a little changes.
-We will fix this problem later with components, because code duplication is not nice.
+Let's use our `new.hbs` and duplicate the code in `edit.hbs`, with a few changes.
+We will fix this problem later with reusable "components", because code duplication is not elegant.

 ``` handlebars
 {% raw %}<h2>Edit Library</h2>